The Abu Dhabi Green Pass and Al Hosn Covid-19 app explained for visitors and residents in Abu Dhabi

 The PCR test can be taken at any SEHA (Government) clinic or drive through, or there are numerous hospitals and clinics offering the service privately.

-Individual establishments in Dubai, depending on what sort of licence they have, may require you to show a negative PCR test result to enter.
+Individual establishments in Dubai and the northern Emirates, depending on what sort of licence they have, may require you to show a negative PCR test result to enter.
 Bars, for example, have stricter requirements than restaurants.

 If you are able to cross the border into Abu Dhabi, the Green Pass rules then apply anywhere you visit in Abu Dhabi Emirate (this includes Al Ain).

 If you are using the newly re-instated intercity bus service you will need to show your Green status Al Hosn at the bus station in Ibn Battuta and also have your latest PCR negative test result available for inspection at the Abu Dhabi land border crossing on the E11.

 The Green Pass system was first introduced on 15 June 2021 with different categories for vaccinated and unvaccinated individuals but was quickly put on pause.
 The latest iteration from Abu Dhabi Emergency Crisis and Disaster Committee now omits regular PCR testing for unvaccinated individuals from the Green Pass.

 The only way to get your Al Hosn Green is to have a valid vaccination loaded or an exemption (with an up to date PCR test result if applicable).

 If you have only received two doses of Pfizer and have not taken any previous vaccines (such as Sinopharm), it’s most likely you are due a booster dose.
 Since the Green Pass was introduced, they gave a one month grace period for Sinopharm recipients to get a booster.